valexa/valta/PUSH_NOTIFICATIONS_PLAN.md

-# Push Notifications Implementation Plan
+# Push Notifications Implementation Plan ✅ COMPLETED

 ## Overview
 This document outlines the plan for implementing Firebase Cloud Messaging (FCM) push notifications in the valta app ecosystem, leveraging the existing Firebase integration.